Skip to content

 Purpose

-The Manual Test Editor lets you create and edit manual test cases that are stored in Spira.
-These manual test cases contain a high level description of the test case as well a detailed set of steps and associated expected results that make up the manual test script.
-These manual tests can be executed manually in Rapise (or in Spira) as well as used as the basis for creating a related automated test script.
-Such automated test scripts may be linked to individual test steps by means of the test scenario approach.
+The Manual Test Editor allows you to create and edit manual test cases that are stored in Spira.
+These manual test cases contain a high-level description of the test case, as well as a detailed set of steps and associated expected results that constitute the manual test script.
+These manual tests can be executed manually in Rapise (or in Spira) and also serve as the basis for creating a related automated test script.
+Such automated test scripts can be linked to individual test steps using the test scenario approach.

 How to Open

-You can open the Manual toolbar by either clicking on the Manual Steps icon on the main Main Toolbar or clicking on the ManualSteps.rmt file in the Files tab.
-The Manual Toolbar will be displayed whenever you have the Manual Test Editor open.
+You can open the Manual toolbar by either clicking the Manual Steps icon on the main Main Toolbar or clicking the ManualSteps.rmt file in the Files tab.
+The Manual Toolbar is displayed whenever the Manual Test Editor is open.

 Test Case Name/Description